 Dreams do come true.
 I found this out last week when I was invited last minute on a Smith river trip with Lia Jones and some other good friends.

 My first trip down the wild freestone river called Smith.
-As we pulled into Camp Baker, the clouds were low and the air was cold and crisp. … Continue reading
+As we pulled into Camp Baker, the clouds were low and the air was cold and … Continue reading

 Big Hole River 469 cfs—Maidenrock